NWTF Turkey Shoot — Where Competition Meets Family Fun

 The NWTF Save the Habitat.
 Save the Hunt. initiative is a charge that mobilizes science, fundraising and devoted volunteers to give the NWTF more energy and purpose than ever.
 Through this national initiative, NWTF has committed to raising $1.2 billion to conserve and enhance more than 4 million acres of essential upland wildlife habitat, create at least 1.5 million hunters and open access to 500,000 acres for hunting, shooting and outdoor enjoyment.
 Without hunters, there will be no wildlife or habitat.
 The NWTF is determined to Save the Habitat.
 Save the Hunt.

 See more information about the NWTF, the Save the Habitat.
-Save the Hunt. initiative and the future Palmetto Shooting Complex.
+Save the Hunt. initiative and the future Palmetto Shooting Complex at the NWTF.